-Internal decorations incorporate paint, paper, tile and panel finishes.
+Internal decorations Visually inspected.
+Internal decoration incorporates paint, paper, tile and textured finishes.
 Cellars Visually inspected where there was a safe and purpose-built access.
-There is a basement storage cellar area accessed by way of a timber door.
-There is an old bomb shelter located within the cellar/sub-floor area.
+As previously mentioned, the subjects benefit from a cellarage which is accessed by way of a timber door at the gable.
+This is for basic storage only.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The electrical switch gear is located within the under stair cupboard at ground floor level.
-Gas Accessible parts of the system were visually inspected without removing fittings.
+Electricity is from the mains.
+The electrical switch gear was noted to be in the ground floor bathroom cupboard.
+1 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The gas meter is located within the under stair cupboard at ground floor level.
+Gas is from the mains.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water is assumed to be connected to the mains.
+Water is from the mains.
 Water piping, where visible, was run in copper and PVC.
-We would highlight that it is possible in a property of this age to have lead pipework still in use but hidden from view.
-A suitably qualified contractor can provide further advice in this regard.
-The bathroom fittings incorporate a bath, WC and wash hand basin.
+The bathroom suite incorporates a shower cubicle, WC and wash hand basin on the ground floor whilst the first floor bathroom incorporates a bath with shower, WC and wash hand basin.
+It is possible in a property of this age to have lead pipework still in use but concealed from view.
+We have been informed by the vendor that all lead pipework was removed upon occupation of the subjects and any documentation for this, where available, should be obtained and confirmed.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+No tests whatsoever were carried out to the system or appliances.
+Domestic heating and hot water are provided by way of a gas fired boiler wall mounted within the kitchen which vents by way of a flue to the rear elevation of the property.